xexax/milanschoolofai/index.md

   gtag('config', 'UA-76572413-5');
 </script>

-## Welcome to MILANSCHOOLofAI
+# Welcome to MILAN SCHOOL of AI

 ### WHAT IS MSOAI?

-Ai training and networking group by SchoolofAi.
+AI training and networking group by Siraj Raval's School of AI.

+### NO COST

 - FREE
 - OPEN TO EVERYONE

+### Spread the word!

 1. FOLLOW ON SOCIAL MEDIA